 Finding this type of service with a larger firm is often difficult.
 It’s just not the way they operate.
 Many times your small, independent advisors are working under fiduciary guidelines.
-They are working to serve your best interest.
+They are working to serve YOUR best interest.
 That’s not to say you won’t get that type of management with an advisor at a large firm; you can.
 However, it’s more likely with your local advisor due to the custom approach the smaller independent firms follow.
-Regardless of a large firm or small firm, you must work with an advisor who has the ethical and legal obligation to do so because they’re following a fiduciary standard vs. a suitability standard.

-Maybe you’ve only invested in the 401k at work, and you’re changing jobs.
-Now you need to roll over your 401k over to an IRA, and you’ve never even seen the advisor that controls your portfolio.
-Since you haven’t done much with it, you walk into your local bank, sit down and talk to Sally at the desk who greets you warmly each time you enter and roll it over into an IRA account.
-Sally gives you a break down of how much interest you’ll earn while your money tough in a mutual fund, has you sign a few pages, sends you out with a pretty little folder containing all your paperwork and a thank you for your business.
+Maybe you’ve only invested in the 401(k) at work, and you’re changing jobs.
+Now, you need to rollover your 401(k) to an IRA, and you’ve never even seen the advisor that controls your portfolio.
+Since you haven’t done much with it, you walk into your local bank, sit down and talk to Sally at the desk who greets you warmly each time you enter, and roll it over into an IRA account.
+Sally will give you a breakdown of how much interest you’ll earn while your money is in a mutual fund, ask you to sign a few pages, send you out with a pretty little folder of paperwork, and thank you for your business.
 “Wow!
 That was easy,” you think to yourself.
-You always liked Sally in the ten years you’ve banked there.
+You have always liked Sally in the ten years you’ve banked there.
 You know she’ll watch your money for sure.

 Or perhaps you decide to take your funds to a large firm instead.
 It’s not uncommon for asset managers at these firms to simply plug people into a model portfolio.
 These advisors are typically employed as W-2 employees with their firms.
 Therefore they’re often working to meet a sales goal or certain criteria with the clients in order to maintain the contracts.

-We had clients of ours, George and Jane Jetson (because not only am I a Flintstone fan, but I like The Jetsons too) who chose to invest their money with a larger firm because of the notoriety of the firm’s name.
-Larger companies can build their brand utilizing millions of dollars to launch marketing campaigns.
+We had clients of ours, George and Jane Jetson (because not only am I a Flintstone fan, but I also like The Jetsons) who chose to invest their money with a larger firm because of the notoriety of the firm’s name.
+Larger companies build their brand by utilizing million-dollar marketing campaigns.
 Your hometown guy, not so much.
 So George and Jane believed the marketing hype and trusted the large firm had their best interest at heart.

 Contrast that with what they got when they moved their money to our small boutique wealth management firm.
-We limit the number of clients we work with so that you feel like you’re the only client we work with.
-We call it a small client/advisor ratio!
+These firms will limit the number of clients they work with so that you feel like you’re the only client we work with.
+We in the industry call it a small client/advisor ratio!
 The advisor you’ll often work with is the owner or partner in the small firm.
-George and Jane had the pleasure of working with me (the founder and CEO of Heritage Investors) and my partner, Jim.
+George and Jane felt that working with our team was a much better fit for them.
 We worked hard to gain an understanding of who they were and what they deal with daily.
-We focused on setting specific goals for them to meet, quantification points, a detailed timeline, and custom information detailed specifically for them.
+We focused on setting specific goals for them to meet, quantification points, a detailed timeline, and customized information detailed specifically for them.

 That’s what it means to experience a personal approach.
 It’s important to have an advisor who understands exactly what your goals are.
 That way they can help you devise a plan and know how to walk you toward those goals.
-Their primary focus is helping you attain dreams in the most time efficient way possible.
+Their primary focus is helping you attain dreams in the most time-efficient way possible.
 It’s really tough to do that with someone who’s working with hundreds or maybe even thousands of people at one time.
-A large firm’s approach is sort of like a call center, but in advisor form.
+A large firm’s approach can often be like a call center but in an advisor form.

-So when it comes to choosing a financial advisor, either Wall Street and Main Street, wouldn’t you rather choose someone that understands your lifestyle?
-Someone that befriends you and actually follows what you are doing on social media.
+So when it comes to choosing a financial advisor, either Wall Street or Main Street, wouldn’t you rather choose someone that understands your lifestyle… someone that befriends you and actually follows what you are doing in your personal life?
 A financial professional that you know how they’re trying to raise their family and they understand the same of your family.
 The choice is yours.
-Contact me if you have questions on how an independent advisor might best fit your needs.